algolia/algoliasearch-wordpress/WORDPRESS_README.txt

 ### Easy Integration

-Integrate Algolia Search API on your Magento store in minutes.
+Integrate Algolia Search API on your Wordpress store in minutes.

 ### Open source